alokkik/blog/index.md

 ### Procuring superpower "The prediction model"

 Without further ado, lets initiate with the due process of building a prediction model.
-The data we have not just had coarse but granular features as well.
-Coarse feature helps more
+The data we hold not just has coarse but granular features too.
+Coarse features help menoeuvre vanilla probabilistic model whereas we can employ coarse, granular and few derived features for statistical algorithms like **Logistic Regression**.